rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 system calculations were presented, instead comparisons were made to previously published results that leveraged a Lennard-Jones potential.

+:cite:t:`Rahalkar2012` is conceptually similar to :cite:`Yeole2012` except that instead of CO2 clusters the focus was on acetylene clusters.

 :cite:t:`RAHALKAR2012` used the density matrix from the MTA 06 variant of MTA to build a Fock matrix.
 Subsequent diagonalization of the Fock matrix yielded MOs.
 The study uses relatively small fragments and in turn the results are a mixed